PlanetDogeCodes/EaglerLite/README.md

 ## What it does

 EaglerLite sits between you and the game as a thin optimization layer.
-It doesn't change how Minecraft plays — it changes how the game *runs*.
-Higher FPS, lower CPU, longer battery life, same blocks.
+Unlike traditional clients, EaglerLite doesn't change any vanilla features, only focusing on Higher FPS, lower CPU, and longer battery life.

 The launcher itself is a single HTML file.
 No install, no dependencies, no server.
 You open it in a browser, pick your options, hit Launch, and the game opens in a new tab with all optimizations already applied.